Last Updated on

 R – Relationships

-Relationships and social connections is one of the most important aspects of life.
-Humans are social animals that thrive for connection, love, intimacy, and a strong emotional and physical interaction with other humans.
-Building positive relationships with your parents, siblings, peers, and friends are important to spread love and joy.
-Having strong relationships gives you support in difficult times.
+We thrive on connections that promote love, intimacy, and a strong emotional and physical interaction with other humans.
+Positive relationships with one’s parents, siblings, peers, coworkers, and friends is a key ingredient to overall joy.
+Strong relationships also provide support in difficult times that require resilience.

 M – Meaning